Pharmacists Input in Managing Paediatric patients with Epilepsy on the Ketogenic Diet

 The visual aid is a valuable resource to use to answer questions about drug use during ketogenic diet.
 It provides unsuitable excipients and offers alternatives and is easy to interpret.

-More Neuropharmacy Academy Holistic care Projects
+More Neuropharmacy Academy Comprehensive care Projects

 An innovative training programme for pharmacy professionals